 VINTAGE MCO BLACK & WHITE

 The photos on this page represent a sample of my traditional black and white photographic prints on fiber-based papers--mostly Ilford matte and Ilford warm tone.
 Archivally processed, toned (usually selenium), and framed in my studio.
 I preferred Ilford film and Ilford fiber-based papers with a matte surface and Ilford warm tone paper.
 Film cameras in my kits included the Mamiya 7 rangefinder, Mamiya 645, Pentax 67, and Olympus OM-1.
-I read books about art and photography whenever possible.
-Influential artists include Ernst Haas, Cartier-Bresson, Ansel Adams and his technical works, Alfred Stieglitz, Dorothea Lange, and so many others.
+Influential photographers include Ernst Haas, Cartier-Bresson, Ansel Adams and his technical writing, Alfred Stieglitz, Dorothea Lange, and so many others.

 VINTAGE MCO COLOR

 As digital capture improved, I started working more with color.
-To get the artistic results I wanted, I hand-coated, cotton watercolor papers so I could use them for pigment inkjet printing.
+To get the artistic print style I desired, I hand-coated, cotton watercolor papers so I could use them for pigment inkjet printing.
 I developed my own coating solution and process, similar to the way other types of printing requires sizing the paper before inking.
 The weight and texture of the watercolor papers are exceptional for what I wanted to create.
-However, modern fine art printing papers and coatings have come a long way, and I use them now, favoring papers without optical brightening agents.
+Modern fine art printing papers and coatings have come a long way, and I use them now, favoring cotton papers without optical brightening agents.

 Images and prints in this gallery are no longer available.
 Thank you for your interest.